Actify

 Weekly Game Announcement (Slack/Teams)

-🎮 This week's game: [Game Name] How it works: [One sentence] When: [Day] at [Time] (during [meeting name]) Teams: [Solo / pairs / groups of N] Duration: [X] minutes No prep needed.
-Just show up and play.
+This week's game: [Game Name] How it works: [One sentence — seriously, just one] When: [Day] at [Time], during [meeting name] Teams: [Solo / pairs / groups of N] Time: [X] minutes No prep.
+Just show up.

-Post this the morning of — not days in advance.
-Same-day announcements get higher engagement because there's no time to overthink opting out.
+Post the morning of — not days in advance.
+Same-day announcements get better turnout because there's no time to overthink opting out.

 Game Rotation Calendar (Monthly)

-Week 1: Competitive — [Trivia / Speed quiz / Bracket game] Week 2: Collaborative — [Puzzle / Escape room / Team word chain] Week 3: Creative — [Pitch contest / Drawing game / Storytelling] Week 4: Social — [Two Truths / Would You Rather / Speed networking] Rotation keeps things fresh.
-Same time slot every week: [Day] at [Time].
+Game plan for [Month]: Week 1: Competitive — [Trivia / Speed quiz / Bracket game] Week 2: Collaborative — [Puzzle / Escape room / Word chain] Week 3: Creative — [Pitch contest / Drawing challenge / Storytelling] Week 4: Social — [Two Truths / Would You Rather / Speed networking] Same slot every week: [Day] at [Time].
+Different game, same vibe.

-Print this or pin it in your channel.
-Predictability in timing + variety in content is the winning formula.
+Pin this in your channel.
+Predictable timing + varied content is the formula that sustains weekly games.

 Remote Game Setup Message

-Quick game before we start today's agenda: [Game name] — here's how it works: [one sentence] Round 1 starts now.
-I'll go first to show you.
-[Facilitator demonstrates] OK who's next?
+Quick game before we dive into the agenda today.
+[Game name] — works like this: [one sentence] I'll go first to show you how it goes.
+[Facilitator demonstrates] Who's next?
 Just unmute and jump in.
-We'll do 3 rounds. ~10 minutes total.
+We'll do 3 rounds — about 10 minutes.

-For remote games, the facilitator MUST go first.
-Silence after 'who wants to start?' kills the energy instantly.
+Go first yourself, every time.
+Silence after 'who wants to start?' kills remote game energy instantly.

 Game Feedback Survey (3 Questions)

-Run this every 4 weeks, not every week.
-Over-surveying is worse than not surveying at all.
+Run this every 4 weeks, not every session.
+Over-surveying kills the casual vibe.

 Expected Results